Peekobot/peekobot/README.md

 There is an [example bot](https://peekobot.github.io/peekobot/) you can see in the [`/docs`](/docs) folder.

+There is also a [CodePen](https://codepen.io/magicroundabout/pen/RwwXxoo) you can tinker with.

 ## Features

 * Small, simple, zero dependencies (unless you need old browser compatibility)